 A New Relational Operating System for Human Community

-Vajra does not replicate existing community models.
-It engineers a new social mechanism — one where the physical, educational, economic, and ceremonial dimensions of life reinforce each other in an upward spiral of coherence.
+Vajra engineers a new social mechanism — one where the physical, educational, economic, and ceremonial dimensions of life reinforce each other in an upward spiral of coherence.